kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile displays the content of etc/passwd
 3-twofiles prints content of /etc/passwd and /etc/hosts
-4-lastlines prints the last 10 lines of the /etc/passwd file
+4-lastlines prints the last 10 lines of the /etc/passwd file 5-firstlines prints the first 10 lines of the /etc/passwd file